IndyCar weekend schedule for Indianapolis GMR Grand Prix - NBC Sports

 11:45 a.m. — IndyCar NTT Series drivers report to cars

-Noon — IndyCar NTT Series GMR Grand Prix at Indianapolis (NBC, NBC Sports Gold; 85 laps, 207.32 miles)
+Noon — IndyCar NTT Series GMR Grand Prix at Indianapolis (watch on NBC, NBC Sports Gold; 85 laps, 207.32 miles)